 Singles don’t need pity or unsolicited advice.
 But they do need your thought.
+A single shares what she’d like you to know.

 Five years ago, when I got engaged at 25 years old, the principal of the school I taught in called me into her office and said, “I’m thrilled for you but I’m even happier for your parents.”